kinzx/ecommerce/README.md

 ## About The Project

 This project is a web-based e-commerce platform that allows users to browse products, and administrators to manage the store's inventory.
-It is built using the TALL stack (Tailwind CSS, Alpine.js, Laravel, and Livewire) and provides a solid foundation for building a modern e-commerce website.
+It is built using Laravel, Tailwind CSS, and Vite.

 ### Built With